Leinenkugel's

 The Jacob Leinenkugel Brewing Company (/ˈlaɪnənkuːɡəl/), doing business as Leinenkugel's, is an American beer maker based in Chippewa Falls, Wisconsin.
-Leinenkugel was historically distributed only in the Upper Midwest, but is now available throughout all 50 states.
-The company is the seventh oldest brewery in the United States, and the oldest business in Chippewa Falls.
+Leinenkugel's was historically distributed only in the Upper Midwest, but is now available throughout all 50 states.
+The company is the seventh oldest brewery in the U.S., and the oldest business in Chippewa Falls.
 It is a subsidiary of Molson Coors.
-It produces both traditional beers, including lagers and ales, as well as a popular line of shandys, which are a mixture of beer with fruit juices, such as lemonade.
+It produces both traditional beers including lagers and ales, as well as a popular line of shandies, which are a mixture of beer with fruit juices like lemonade.